 If you’ve been following this series, then you are most likely aware that during our last day in Ubud we realized that our pocket money is dwindling.
-To add insult to injury, we were not able to inform our banks that we will be out of the country, making access to our savings out of the picture.
+To add insult to injury, we were not able to inform our banks that we will be out of the country, making access to our savings next to impossible.

 Although I badly wanted to see the cliffs of Uluwatu and the sunset at Tanah Lot, limited cash meant foregoing the tours.
 We wanted to make sure we have enough for pasalubong shopping and airport/travel tax.

 There is, of course, no shortage of activities and things to see in Kuta.
 What do they say about the best things in life?
 They are free.
 That is until you see a beautifully made, hand-crafted decor that you are sure will look perfect on top of one of the cabinets back home…

 Consumerism is big in Kuta, restaurants, hotels and malls are at every turn.
 Think of Boracay, but on steroids!
 Come night time, restaurants and bars near the beach offer free shows.
 Bands, fire dancers, performers generating as much noise and fanfare, competing for attention to lure in customers.
 Almost a sensory overload.

 The beach is an escape for a little peace and quiet.
 I like how they did not build structures too close to the sea.
 On certain areas, there is a road that separates the beach from the too many bars and establishments, filtering some of the blaring sounds and flashing lights.

 Kuta-Seminyak-Legian beach in Bali is a long five-kilometer stretch.
 Travel guides suggest to head northward toward Seminyak and Legian where it is much quieter and with fewer crowds.
 We followed this tip and walked a good distance north.
 I’m not sure if we reached Seminyak or Legian, it’s not like there are markers, or none that I noticed, but the beach was definitely quieter and with less people.
 There we decided to lounge for a bit.